xavierartot/assignment/README.md

 - Each box has a maximum width of 230px, and the webpage has a maximum width of 980px.
 - Each box contains a button, and when clicked changes the color of the other buttons to its color, except for the white box.
 - The white box always remains white and when its button is clicked, it resets the colors of the other boxes to their original colors.

+#### problem statement

+The manager at Schwab would like you to complete the following.
+You will need to send me a compressed folder once completeLet me know if you have any questions.

+Programming problem for Xavier.

+Build a responsive module on a webpage containing 4 square boxes with colors: red, green, blue, white.
+Each box has a maximum width of 230px, and the webpage has a maximum width of 980px.
+Each box contains a button, and when clicked changes the color of the other buttons to its color, except for the white box.
+The white box always remains white and when its button is clicked, it resets the colors of the other boxes to their original colors.